 3. Emotional energy and playing tug

-An effective way to help rid dogs of deep emotional energy (such as stress or frustration) is to play tug of war every day.
-Ace has a lot of emotional energy, and playing tug really helps him drain that energy.
-We typically play for about five minutes per day.
+An effective way to help rid dogs of deep emotional energy (such as stress or frustration) is to play tug of war.
+Ace had a lot of emotional energy, and playing tug really helped him drain that energy.
+We typically played for about five minutes.